Framework for Evaluating Eligibility, Tenure, and Rotation

 The central distinction is whether an eligibility regime produces non-restorable exhaustion of authorization or preserves eligibility through reset, interruption, sequencing, or migration.
 Where authorization is permanently exhausted without restoration, rotation emerges as a structural outcome.
 Where eligibility is preserved or restored, rotation does not occur, regardless of electoral conditions or institutional context.

-Within the Framework, Structural Validity examines whether an eligibility rule is internally coherent, consistently applied, and capable of operating as defined.
+Structural Validity examines whether an eligibility rule is internally coherent, consistently applied, and capable of operating as defined.
 Normative Adequacy evaluates the system-level effects that follow from that structure, including whether eligibility exhaustion produces rotation or preserved eligibility enables continued tenure.

-Rather than evaluating reforms primarily through predicted political outcomes, the Framework first analyzes eligibility rules as institutional design structures.
-It examines how authorization to hold office is defined, how service accumulates along the duration vector through defined authorization events, how authorization is exhausted, and how those structural choices shape institutional behavior across election cycles and over time.
+Rather than evaluating reforms primarily through predicted political outcomes, eligibility rules are first examined as institutional design structures.
+Analysis focuses on how authorization to hold office is defined, how service accumulates through defined authorization events, how authorization is exhausted, and how those structural choices shape institutional behavior across election cycles and over time.

 For historical context on the development of rotation in office across republican systems, see A Brief History of Rotation.

-Within this Framework, qualifications are baseline entry conditions, while eligibility rules govern authorization over time.
+Qualifications are baseline entry conditions, while eligibility rules govern authorization over time.
 Term limits are analyzed as eligibility rules, not as qualifications.

 Structural Validity — whether the rule system functions coherently as an eligibility architecture.